federicosapienza/lorenzoIlMagnifico/README.md

 Then there’s a UML diagram dedicated to the View, which is contained in the “viewUML.png”, and a UML diagram dedicated to the Controllers, which is contained in the ”controllerUML.png” file.

-There is also an initial UML diagram, named “UML 20_5_17.mdj”, which contains the initial planning around the model in the very first moments of development.
+There is also an initial UML diagram, named "InitialUMLDraft.png" which contains the initial planning around the model in the very first moments of development.

 Finally, please take a look to the “README.md” file contained in the "src” folder, that briefly describes the MVC pattern that we’ve followed.